dstore-dbap/LumberMill/docs/source/introduction.rst

 Collect, parse and store logs with a configurable set of modules.
 Inspired by `logstash <https://github.com/elasticsearch/logstash>`_ but with a smaller memory footprint and faster startup time.
+Can also run multiprocessed to avoid `GIL <http://www.dabeaz.com/GIL/>`_ related restrictions.

 Compatibility and Performance
 '''''''''''''''''''''''''''''